Rashidun Caliphate: Conquest of the Sasanian Empire

-The first military move following the suppression of rebellion in Arabia was the invasion of the Sasanian Empire.
+The first military move following the suppression of rebellions in Arabia was the invasion of the Sasanian Empire.
 In 633 Caliph Abu Bakr sent troops out to Sasanian-controlled Iraq, i.e. southern modern-day Iraq.
 Abu Bakr sent his general, Khalid ibn al-Walid, to conquer Mesopotamia after the Ridda wars.
 After entering Iraq with his army of 18,000, Khalid won decisive victories in four consecutive battles: the Battle of Chains, fought in April 633; the Battle of River, fought in the third week of April 633; the Battle of Walaja, fought in May 633 (where he successfully used a pincer movement), and the Battle of Ullais, fought in mid-May of 633.
 In the last week of May 633, the capital city of Iraq fell to the Muslims after initial resistance in the Battle of Hira.

 After resting his armies, Khalid moved in June 633 towards Anbar, which resisted and was defeated, and eventually surrendered after a siege of a few weeks in July 633.
-Khalid then moved towards the south and conquered the city of Ein ul Tamr in the last week of July 633.
+Khalid then moved towards the south and conquered Ayn al-Tamr in the last week of July 633.
 By now, almost the whole of Iraq was under Islamic control.
 Khalid received a call for help from Dumat al-Jandal in Northern Arabia, where another Muslim general, Iyad ibn Ghanm, was trapped among the rebel tribes.
 Khalid diverted there and defeated the rebels in the Battle of Dawmat al-Jandal in the last week of August 633.
 Returning from Arabia, he received news that a large Persian army was assembling.
 Within a few weeks, he decided to defeat them piecemeal in order to avoid the risk of defeat by a large unified Persian army.
 Four divisions of Persian and Christian Arab auxiliaries were present at Hanafiz, Zumiel, Sanni, and Muzieh.

-In November 633, Khalid divided his army into three units and attacked these auxiliaries one by one from three different sides at night, starting with the Battle of Muzieh, then the Battle of Sanni, and finally the Battle of Zumail.
+In November 633, Khalid divided his army into three units and attacked these auxiliaries one by one from three different sides at night, starting with the Battle of Muzayyah, then the Battle of Saniyy, and finally the Battle of Zumail.
 These devastating defeats ended Persian control over Iraq.
 In December 633, Khalid reached the border city of Firaz, where he defeated the combined forces of the Sasanian Persians, Byzantines and Christian Arabs in the Battle of Firaz.
 This was the last battle in his conquest of Iraq.